So, I considered and came up with this:

 - 1 teaspoon red pepper flakes

 Add 1 T of the olive oil in a sauté pan.
-Mince the shallots, very tiny pieces and add them to the oil.
+Mince the shallots into very tiny pieces and add them to the oil.
 Bring the oil to medium heat and stir frequently until the shallots are brown.
 I went all the way to crispy, but this isn't necessary if you're short on time.

 In between the stirring, drain the artichokes, roughly chop them (I put them in about four pieces each), rinse them and drain.
 Also pat dry with paper towels.